YoshiiShell/PC-Optimization/Hardware.md

 ## GPU

-iGPUs are horrible, however for the best experience go for a dedicated GPU.
+iGPUs aren't horrible, however for the best experience go for a dedicated GPU.

 Make sure your cables connecting your computer to your monitor go to the motherboard.